throughputer/grafword-starter-spa/README.md

-# Grafword Starter SPA
+# Grafword Starter SPA (Local Hosting)

 This is a Single Page Application (SPA) starter integrated with Grafword for user identity and access management.
+This tutorial will guide you through the process of hosting the application on your local machine.

 ## Prerequisites